+\paragraph{The certifiable sample protocol.} This protocol allows the verifier to efficiently obtain $m$ samples from an arbitrary distribution $\cD$ over $\zo^d$---even when the support of $\cD$ is \emph{both exponentially large and exponentially sparse}.
+At a high level, the protocol does this through inverse CDF sampling facilitated by certifiable sum (described next).
+That is, the verifier specifies some total ordering on $\cD$ and then samples a uniformly random value $p\in [0,1]$.
+The provers then return the element $x'\in\cD$ such that $\sum_{x\prec x'}\cD(x) < p\leq \sum_{x\preceq x'}\cD(x)$.
+The verifier then uses certifiable sum to confirm that these inequalities hold for the returned value $x'$.
+See \Cref{lem:cert_sample} for a formal statement of the certifiable sample protocol, and \Cref{thm:rlp_zo} for a formal statement of the resulting refereed learning protocol.

 \paragraph{The certifiable sum protocol.} This protocol allows the learner, assisted by provers, to evaluate quantities of the form $s=\sum_{x\in\zo^d}t(x)$, given only query access to the function $t$, in time that is polynomial in $d$.
-Now, to compute the size of the set $S$ we set $t$ to be the indicator function $t(x)=1$ if $x\in S$, and $t(x)=0$ otherwise.

 The protocol has two symmetric stages (one for each prover); for clarity, we just describe one stage.
 At a high level, each stage of the protocol starts by having one prover make a claim about the total sum $s$ along with a claim about the sums $s_0,s_1$ on two disjoint halves of the domain.
 The learner then asks the other prover to identify a half of the domain on which the other prover is lying (if there is such a half).